FindoraNetwork/findora-wiki/docs/developers/development_network_ng.md

 Please make sure to add all below 4 binaries to your $PATH.
 By default, they will be copied to `~/.cargo/bin/` which should already be in your $PATH.

-* `fn`: The core development tool for working with a Findora blockchain.

-* `stt`: The tool to initialize Findora blockchain.

 * `abcid`: Findora core protocol.

 * `tendermint`: Tendermint consensus engine.

+* `fn`: The core development tool for working with a Findora blockchain.

 ## 3. Run and manage local development cluster[s]

-Check [**the documentation on github**](https://github.com/FindoraNetwork/platform/blob/main/src/components/finutils/src/common/dev/README.md) for a detailed user guide.
+Please use `fn dev` to run and manage your local clusters, check [**the documentation on github**](https://github.com/FindoraNetwork/platform/blob/main/src/components/finutils/src/common/dev/README.md) for a detailed user guide.